therealnicoroshi/modlist/README.md

 ### The Skyrim Special Edition Creation Kit

   ## >Important Note<:

 **You will need a Vector Plexis and LoversLab account in addition to a Nexus premium account**

-It will auto Downgrade and run Skyrim SE 1.5.97 with CC content.

 It is released with Open Permissions per the Wabbajack License Agreement